Nexints/Doki-Doki-LifeTimes/README.md

 **Quirks:**

 - Tragic routes are possible, where some of the dokis die.
-All tragic routes are avoidable in this mod though.
+All tragic routes are avoidable in this mod though, and there are good endings for each Doki!
+- Adding onto this: If a doki dies, the lifetime continues without them.
+The clear exceptions are humorous routes (like the American ending).
 - Marrying one of the dokis (and more!) is possible in the final release of this mod.
 However, that may not happen for a while.
 - There will be no harems in this mod (as in, you can't date all of the Dokis at once).
 The neutral route serves as a middle ground, where you're friends with all the dokis.
 - As the mod runs in VM3 (simulation), you're able to see other POV's and understand each of the characters from their own perspectives.